Aman2925/Fabric/Airlines/README.md

 # 🏗️ Solution Architecture

-The project follows the **Medallion Architecture** to progressively improve data quality and prepare trusted datasets for enterprise reporting.
+## 🏗️ Architecture Overview

+The project follows a modern enterprise analytics workflow where raw operational data is progressively transformed into trusted business-ready datasets.

+Each layer has a clearly defined responsibility, ensuring scalability, maintainability and high data quality throughout the analytics lifecycle.

 The complete data flow is illustrated below.